micolous/pcprox/protocol.md

 This gets the contents of the card read buffer.

+This works best when `bHaltKBSnd = 1`, which will prevent pcProx from sending keystrokes for the card ID.
+[The configuration manual][config-manual] describes this as _Software Developer Kit (SDK) Mode_.

 For _HID cards_, pcProx will:

 * Remove parity bits according to `iLeadParityBitCnt` and `iTrailParityBitCnt`.